falconpunch082/Crowdfunding_ETL/README.md

 Description:
 Team project to Extract, Transform and Load (ETL) pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
 After the team transformed the data, four CSV files and use the CSV file data to create an Entity Relationship Diagram (ERD) and a table schema.
 Finally, the CSV file data into a Postgres database.
 - Starter code and Data CSV files from Monash University Data Bootcamp - Mini Project.

+Please note that not all csv files in the Resources folder uses , (comma) as the delimiter.
+The delimiter in campaign.csv is ; (semicolon) due to the presence of commas not meant to act as delimiters.

 Notes:
 - Create the Category and Subcategory DataFrames (Nick):